AnnekeV/Varia-Fresh-Fjords/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 (PG) │   ├── raw            <- The original, immutable data dump.
 (RO) │   └── temp           <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
+(PG) ├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project and figure making notebooks (HW) │   ├── scripts        <- contains path and dictionary file that are being used in the whole project │   └── persource      <- When some conversion is done for specific sources to make the formatting right, it's here
+│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project and figure making notebooks (HW) │   ├── scripts        <- contains path and dictionary file that are being used in the whole project │   │    └──scripts_used_for_preprocessing
+│   │                   <- scripts for preprocessing
+│   └── per source      <- When some conversion is done for specific sources to make the formatting right, it's here

 ```

+## Data availability
+Data for ploting pictures available from

 ## Add a citation file
 Create a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)